JordanDworaczyk/TEST/README.rst

 About
 ~~~~~~
 The purpose of this project is to create trading bots able to profit from
 volatility in cryptocurrency markets.
-We can build mantainable code that is able to
+The end goal is mantainable code that is able to
 grow and secure the financial wealth of its contributors.

 Furthermore, the goal of this GitHub Repo is to build and foster an open source